IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

     >>> ec_key.has_private_key()
     True

-When it comes to exporting keys a :py:class:`cryptojwt.jwk.JWK` instance only know how to serialize into the format described in JWK_.
+When it comes to exporting keys, a :py:class:`cryptojwt.jwk.JWK` instance only know how to serialize into the format described in JWK_.

     >>> from cryptojwt.jwk.rsa import new_rsa_key